OttieOtter

 "What?
 On such a beautiful day?"
 I said.

-"It is supposed to start raining hard at 2am and it doesn't take much rain to flood out the low water crossing leading into the park.
+"It is supposed to start raining hard at two, and it doesn't take much rain to flood out the low water crossing leading into the park.
 There's a back way out, but you can't take your trailer through it.
 One time I had to leave mine here for a couple of weeks and come back for it after the water subsided."

 "Do you think we'll really get that much rain?"
 I asked.